More people are going hungry now than at the height of the pandemic

 "If you're adding on another $100 to your budget a month just to put gas in your car to get to work or drop your kids at school and whatever they need their car for, where is that $100 coming from?" asks Breitmann.
 "Most typically, they're having to pull it from the grocery budget."

-The New York Fed survey also found a growing number of people relying on SNAP benefits today, even though eligibility for the program has been tightened.
+The New York Fed survey also found a growing number of people relying on Supplemental Nutrition Assistance Program (SNAP) benefits today, even though eligibility for the program has been tightened.
 Nearly 18% of families surveyed this year had received SNAP benefits — up from 10.6% in 2020.
-Among lower-income families, more than 38% are receiving SNAP benefits, compared to about 22% six years ago.
+Among lower-income families, more than 38% are receiving SNAP benefits, compared with about 22% six years ago.

 The Agriculture Department, which oversees the food assistance program, halted its own research on food insecurity last year, saying the studies did "nothing more than fear monger."